 Representing CHS and our owners

-CHS Government Affairs represents CHS owners and stakeholders to the executive and legislative branches of the U.S. and state governments, independent government agencies, nongovernmental organizations and industry specific groups.
-Working at the forefront of policymaking, CHS Government Affairs ensures CHS is a leading voice engaging with policymakers who influence the decisions that impact agriculture, the cooperative system, and rural America.
+The CHS government affairs team represents CHS owners and stakeholders to the executive and legislative branches of the U.S. and state governments, independent government agencies, nongovernmental organizations and industry specific groups.
+Working at the forefront of policymaking, the CHS government affairs team ensures CHS is a leading voice engaging with policymakers who influence the decisions that impact agriculture, the cooperative system, and rural America.

 The team works to